Nineth-Nopp/Nineth-Nopp/README.md

 ### Hi there 👋

+Hi there!
+I'm nine (actilly name 😅) I can website, mobile and game developing 😎.

+But now I still learning more to be better ❤.

 <!--
 **Nineth-Nopp/Nineth-Nopp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.